Alonso-del-Arte/kanji-stroke-study/README.md

 ## Dependencies

-* Python 3.7 or later
+* Python 3.7 or later -- I would like to be able to use Match statements, so if I get to that point, I'll have to upgrade to Python 3.10.
-* Beautiful Soup
+* Beautiful Soup -- Not so sure now I need this one.
+Characters that occur in both HTML metadata and the page proper should be counted accordingly, I think.
-* Unihan ETL
+* Unihan ETL -- I figured I would need this one to process the Unihan data, but it has turned out to be so confusing that I might just have to write my own ETL from scratch.